blus-audio/firmware/readme.md

 # Features

 The firmware supports:
-- Any combination of: 16 bit or 32 bit resolution / 48 kHz or 96 kHz sample rate (selectable in [the audio configuration file](./source/audio/audio_settings.h))
+- Any combination of: 16 bit or 32 bit resolution / 48 kHz or 96 kHz sample rate
+- The sample rate can be switched at runtime
+- The resolution is selectable in [the audio configuration file](./source/audio/audio_settings.h)

+Further, the firmware can forward the following configuration requests to an application layer:
 - Mute control
 - Volume control

-The audio stream is never manipulated.
+The audio stream is never manipulated by mute or volume control.

 # Building